Upper Thurne Integrated Drainage Improvement Project

 January 2025 – Ongoing

-The replacement of St Benets pumping station is being delivered under Package 1 of the wider Upper Thurne Integrated Drainage Improvements Project.
+The replacement of St Benets pumping station is being delivered under Package 1 of the wider Upper Thurne Integrated Drainage Improvement Project.
 The replacement pumping station directly protects the 310Ha St Benets drainage district (reference CMT151P) and is located around 115m south of the original St Benets drainage mill where a pump has stood since c.1775.

 Construction of the new pumping station commenced Spring 2025 and is planned for completion Summer 2026.